Tangier-Tetouan-Al Hoceima: Geography

 Tanger-Tétouan-Al Hoceima is the northernmost of Morocco's twelve regions.
 In the north it faces the Strait of Gibraltar and the Mediterranean Sea and borders the Spanish exclave of Ceuta.
 It also borders the Moroccan regions of Rabat-Salé-Kénitra to the southwest, Fès-Meknès to the southeast and Oriental to the east.
 The Rif rises in the eastern part of the region and is the location of Al Hoceima National Park and Talassemtane National Park.
 The land near the Atlantic coast in the west is less rugged, and the fertile southwestern corner of the region is drained by the Loukkos River.

 History

 Tanger-Tetouan-Al Hoceima was formed in September 2015 by adding Al Hoceima Province, formerly part of Taza-Al Hoceima-Taounate region, to the former Tangier-Tetouan region.

 Government

 Ilyas El Omari, a member of the Authenticity and Modernity Party, was elected as the regional council's first president on 14 September 2015.

 Mohamed El Yaacoubi was appointed governor (wali) of the region on 13 October 2015.

-On 18 February 2019, Mohamed Mhidia, former wali of the Rabat-Salé-Kénitra region and governor of Rabat Prefecture, was appointed wali of the region.
-Fatima El Hassani was elected as president of the Regional Council of Tanger-Tetouan-Al Hoceima on 28 October 2019, which makes her the second Moroccan woman to assume such a position.
+On 18 February 2019, Mohamed Mhidia, former wali of the Rabat-Salé-Kénitra region, was appointed wali of Tangier-Tétouan-Al Hoceima.

+In October 2023, King Mohammed VI appointed Younès Tazi as wali of the region, replacing Mohamed Mhidia.

+As of 2025, Omar Moro (National Rally of Independents) serves as President of the Regional Council of Tangier-Tétouan-Al Hoceima.
+He was elected to this position on 20 September 2021.